connorjclark/hoten.cc/blog/_posts/2017-07-13-a-gentle-introduction-to-asp.md

 At this point, you should create a script to visualize the output to the program.
 You can find the python script I used for my visualizations at the bottom of this posting.
 I used `▓▓` for water and `..` for land.

-clingo outputs in json if your provide the option `--outf=2`.
+clingo outputs in json when given the option `--outf=2`.
 For every visualization, I run this command: `clingo model.lp 1 --sign-def=rnd --rand-freq=1 --seed=123 --outf=2 | python visualize.py`

 Feeding data into the visualizer, I get: